Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 remember to hide canvas mouseclick listeners until readycheck is over.

 when client joins a room --- check so that the activeUsersInRoom DONT exceed 2 people.
-ALSO Hide from roomlist INSTANTLY when a client joins... (instant update of interface)
+ALSO Hide from roomlist INSTANTLY when a client joins... (instant update of interface) ---FIXED

 FCK - Fix PW joining of room - so the logic is same as for Non-PW rooms!